qouteall/qouteall-blog/blog/2025/My Views about AI.md

 Many people tend to simplify intelligence to a one-dimensional IQ value. **Intelligence is high-dimensional**.
 For example, even before ChatGPT, a calculator can do arithmetic better than any human, but the calculator is not necessarily "smarter" than human.

 Since ChatGPT, LLMs become popular.
-Many people tend to treat LLM chatbot as similar to human, because most familiar form of intelligence is human (familiarity bias).
+Many people tend to treat LLM chatbot as similar to human, because most familiar form of intelligence is human.

 However, LLM is different to human in many fundamental ways.
 Deep learning is very different to how human brain works.

-More importantly, LLMs are **Jagged Intelligence**:
+I agree with "jagged intelligence" idea:

 > Jagged Intelligence.
 Some things work extremely well (by human standards) while some things fail catastrophically (again by human standards), and it's not always obvious which is which, though you can develop a bit of intuition over time.
 >